-James River Group and two of its subsidiaries, James River Insurance and James River Management Company, Inc. ("JRMC"), entered into an employment agreement with Mr. Schmitzer effective as of November 1, 2011.
+James River Group and two of its subsidiaries, James River Insurance and James River Management Company, Inc. ("JRMC"), are parties to an employment agreement with Mr. Schmitzer.
 The initial term of his employment agreement was for a three-year period ending November 1, 2014.
 The term of Mr. Schmitzer's employment renews automatically for successive one-year periods unless James River Group or Mr. Schmitzer provides at least 60 days' prior written notice that the employment agreement is to be terminated.
-No party to the employment agreement provided such notice, and, accordingly, Mr. Schmitzer's employment term extended until November 1, 2015.
+No party to Mr. Schmitzer's employment agreement provided such notice, and, accordingly, Mr. Schmitzer's employment term extended until November 1, 2016.